mohamadfh/publishit/README.md

 This app is designed to manage articles and allow users to rate them.
 Users can create articles with a title and text, and other users can give ratings (between 1 and 5) to these articles.
 The app stores the users, articles, and ratings in a database, and for each article, it calculates the average rating and the total number of ratings.
-Here’s a well-structured `README.md` for your Django project with Docker Compose setup, explanation of endpoints, and instructions for running the API:

----

-# Django API with Docker and Swagger

-This project is a Django-based API with token-based authentication, Swagger documentation, and Docker support.
-The API includes endpoints for managing articles, rating articles, and user registration.

 ## Prerequisites